riosjuan/juanrios.me/src/projects/svg-grabber.md

 description: A Google Chrome extension I designed and developed to quickly preview and get all the svg assets from a website.
 published: true
 ---

+A Google Chrome extension I designed and developed to quickly preview and get all the svg assets from any website.